ibm-cloud-docs/cis/cli/cli-firewall.md

 **OPTIONS**

-   `-i value, --instance value`  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.
-   `-o, --output`                Output the result as JSON style to a file.
-If not set, outputs the result to terminal.
+   `--output FORMAT`                Specify output format, only JSON is supported now.